Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG5XZV/episode-7">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU0MKKK/festival-preparations">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Ai goes on a bus tour through Tokyo with an admirer.
-Meanwhile, the company SES<br>continues to work on innovative weapons systems that are intended to ensure that Japan will<br>no longer be dependent on other countries.</p>
+<p align="center">Everyone in Tempest is busy preparing for the festival to celebrate the country's opening.
+Rimuru<br>visits Mjöllmile to share ideas on forms of entertainment that will keep people coming back<br>for more.</p>
 </td>
 </tr>
 </table>